sdsc/user-docs/gordon/gordon_running.md

 The first line indicates that the file is a bash script and can therefore contain any valid bash code.
 The lines starting with "#PBS" are special comments that are interpreted by TORQUE and must appear before any user commands.

 The second line states that we want to run in the queue named "normal".
 Lines three and four define the resources being requested: 2 nodes with 16 processors per node, for one hour (1:00:00).
 The next three lines (5-7) are not essential, but using them will make it easier for you to monitor your job and keep track of your output.
 In this case, the job will be appear as "my_jobname" in the queue; stdout and stderr will be directed to "my.out" and "my.err", respectively.

-The next line specifies that the usage should be charged to account abc123.
+The next line specifies that the usage should be charged to account abc123, and you can determine your account with the `show_accounts` command (see the Account Management section below).
 Lines 9 and 10 control email notification: notices should be sent to "user@domain.edu" when the job aborts (a), begins (b), or ends (e).

 Finally, "#PBS -V" specifies that your current environment variables should be exported to the job.
 For example, if the path to your executable is found in your PATH variable and your script contains the line "#PBS -V", then the path will also be known to the batch job.